freeradical13/freeradical13.github.io/index.md

 1. At a sequence of nucleotides called the [Promoter][], [RNA Polymerase][] attaches and splits double-stranded DNA to perform transcription of genes into proteins.
 One promoter may transcribe one or more genes.
 In eukaryotic cells, certain proteins must first bind to a part of the Promotor called the [TATA Box][] before RNA polymerase may bind.
 1. [Transcription][]: RNA polymerase goes from the 3' to the 5' end of one DNA strand and adds to the 3' end of a new RNA molecule called [pre-messenger RNA][] (pre-mRNA, or the [primary transcript][], or heterogeneous nuclear RNA, or [hnRNA][]).
 The name of the DNA strand is the [template strand][], or [antisense strand][dna sense], or [negative strand][].
 Since the pre-mRNA nucleotides are complementary to the template strand, they effectively represent the complementary DNA strand which is called the [coding strand][], or [sense strand][dna sense], or [positive strand][], or [non-template strand][].
 This is because the "sense" of the new pre-mRNA molecule reflects the sequence of bases in the sense or coding strand.
 By convention, a gene is described by its coding strand.
 Transcription proceeds at about [50 nucleotides per second][campbell urry et al 11th pg 344].
 Transcription ends at a [terminator][].
 1. In eukaryotes:
-    1. Once RNA polymerase II transcribes the [polyadenylation signal sequence][] (AAUAAA), proteins bind and cut the transcript to finish the pre-mRNA.
-An enzyme adds a Guanine nucleotide to the 5' end of the pre-mRNA, bound through a triphosphate, called the [5' cap][].
-An enzyme adds 50-250 additional adenine nucleotides to the 3' end of the pre-mRNA, called the [poly-A tail][].
+    1. An enzyme adds a Guanine nucleotide to the 5' end of the pre-mRNA, bound through a triphosphate, called the [5' cap][].
+An enzyme adds 50-250 additional adenine nucleotides to the 3' end of the pre-mRNA, called the [polyadenylation signal sequence][] (AAUAAA) or [poly-A tail][].
     1. The pre-mRNA is made of sets of nucleotides called [exons][] (to be expressed) which are needed for translation, and [introns][] (intervening sequences) which are not.
 A complex called a [spliceosome][] made out of proteins and [snRNA][] ribozymes cuts out the introns and connects the exons together, creating the final mRNA.
 [Untranslated regions][] (UTRs) after the 5' cap and before the poly-A tail are also left in the mRNA.
 A single gene may code for multiple proteins because of [Alternative RNA Splicing][] depending on which segments are treated as exons.
 1. [Translation][]: mRNA arrives at a free ribosome in the cytosol.
 A set of three nucleotides defines a [codon][] which translates to an amino acid.
 Translation begins at an AUG codon (Methionine).
 As the ribosome moves over the mRNA molecule in the 5' to 3' direction, a transfer RNA ([tRNA][]) with a matching codon (called an [anticodon][]) attaches its matching amino acid to the new polypeptide chain at the Carboxyl end using rRNA.
 Translation stops at a stop codon UAG, UAA, or UGA using a [release factor][].
     1. [Aminoacyl-tRNA Synthetases][] use ATP to create a tRNA and amino acid pair.